jshultz12/jshultz12/README.md

 -->

 Hi!
 My name is Johnny and I am an aspiring software engineer!
-I am recent Tech Elevator grad and currently seeking a role for my first development position.
+I am a recent Tech Elevator grad and currently seeking a role for my first development position.
-I am proficient in JavaScript, Vue.js, C#, ASP.NET, MS SQL and am currently learning React and React Native.
+I am proficient in JavaScript, Vue.js, C#, ASP.NET, MS SQL, node/express.js, and am currently learning React and React Native.
 My email is: Johnnyshultz@gmail.com.
-I like to play Hockey as well as guitar in my free time, and i enjoy almost anything involving the outdoors!
-Thanks for checking out my profile!
+Thanks for checking out my profile and feel free to contact me if you would like to see some of my work!